Life Cycle and Cost Estimation of BathSelect Touchless Systems in High-Use Restrooms

 The Case for Touchless Fixtures

 The primary advantage of touchless faucets and flush systems lies in water efficiency.
 According to the EPA WaterSense program, public-use faucets are capped at 0.5 gallons per minute (gpm), and premium models like BathSelect often reduce that to 0.35 gpm.
-Because sensors automatically shut off flow when not in use, they significantly cut waste caused by users leaving taps running.
+Since auto sensor taps turn off their flow when not in use, they reduce the amount of waste, which is generated by people using taps in their homes.

-A California State University pilot study comparing manual and automatic faucets found that touchless systems paired with 0.35 gpm aerators lowered consumption while maintaining user satisfaction.
+A California State University pilot study Comparison of manual and automatic faucets showed that a touchless system in combination with 0.35gpm aerators was able to reduce consumption and keep user satisfaction at the same level.

-The hygienic benefit is equally important.
-Research summarized in the Journal of Building Services Engineering shows that eliminating handles and levers reduces opportunities for microbial transfer in high-use restrooms.
-This was particularly highlighted during COVID-19, when touchless design became a standard for infection risk reduction.
+The hygienic advantages are equally important.
+Research summarized in the Journal of Building Services Engineering maintained that removing handles and levers will minimize chances for microbe transfer in heavily used toilet facilities.
+This was specifically highlighted during COVID-19, when touchless design became a standard for infection risk reduction.

 Finally, maintenance practices are evolving.
 New battery platforms such as American Standard’s PWRX 10-year battery system extend service intervals dramatically.
 This allows facilities to reduce labor and disruptions associated with frequent battery replacements.